-The following Description Languages should be used for modeling:
+The following Description Language should be used for modeling:

-- VHDL-AMS (IEEE 1076.1-1999) - MAST (optionally allowed for the intervening period, until full coverage of IEEE 1076.1-1999 has been achieved by the tool suppliers) - In the future, simulations shall use only the hardware description language standard IEEE 1076.1-1999.
-Currently the VHDL-AMS standard is not completely covered by any simulation tool available and some components are written in other languages included as "dll"-library for example.
+- VHDL-AMS - Currently the VHDL-AMS standard is not completely covered by any simulation tool available and some components are written in other languages included as "dll"-library for example.
 For the intervening period until full coverage of VHDL-AMS is achieved, models are delivered specifically for any of the simulation tools.